lydell/elm-watch/docs/getting-started.md

 {: .info }
 ℹ️ If you don’t already have an Elm project, create one by running `elm init`.

+{: .info }
+ℹ️ Also make sure you have an HTML file.
+If it works with plain `elm make`, it works with elm-watch.
+See the next section for inspiration.

 Create a file called [elm-watch.json](../elm-watch.json/):

 ```